ComradePashka/yii2-gallery/README.md

 Yii2 framework gallery extension
 =================
-Gallery etension for Yii2 framework with albums, images, extra info and tools for each image
+Gallery extension for Yii2 framework with albums, images, extra info and tools for each image

+Under hardcoding.

+2do
+ - setters/getters for array galleries
+ - add view templates
+ -

 Installation
 ------------